 Antibiotics do this by either stopping bacteria from replicating or destroying them.
-The reason we want to kill bacteria is that people with SIBO have accumulated too many bacteria in their small intestine (there should be much less) which cause debilitating digestive symptoms such as gas, bloating, diarrhea, constipation, fatigue, and abnormal stools.
+The reason we want to kill bacteria is that people with SIBO have accumulated too many bacteria in their small intestine (there should be much less), which causes debilitating digestive symptoms such as gas, bloating, diarrhea, constipation, fatigue, and abnormal stools.

 When you treat this imbalance of bacteria in the small intestine with specific antibiotics, you reduce the amount of gas being produced, which can reduce symptoms.

-For some people just treating this bacterial overgrowth can solve the problem, but others will need to address other underlying causes which enabled this bacterial overgrowth in the first place.
+For some people, just treating this bacterial overgrowth can solve the problem, but others will need to address other underlying causes that enabled this bacterial overgrowth in the first place.
 (We will touch upon prevention later)

 Xifaxan for SIBO and IBS